WebDevAbdullah/mobile-app/README.md

-# Landing Page for Mobile Application
+# Landing Page for an advertisement of a mobile application
+See the website live: [mobile application](https://webdevabdullah.github.io/hsoub-mobile-app/)